stefanv/blog/content/2016-08-21-amazon-owns-your-ebooks.md

+---
-Title: Amazon owns your ebooks
+title: Amazon owns your ebooks
-Tags: drm, amazon, kindle, ebooks
+tags: ['drm', 'amazon', 'kindle', 'ebooks']
-Status: published
+status: published
-Summary: Where we realize Amazon owns your books.
+summary: Where we realize Amazon owns your books.
+---

 Did you know that Amazon does not sell ebooks?
 But, wait, you say, I have bought ebooks from them myself!
 Sadly, that is not the case.
 I